-This policy is considered to be an interim policy.
-It will be reviewed in the future, subject to greater experience in the administration of IPv6.
+This policy is subject to future review and potential revision, subject to continuing experience in the administration of IPv6.

 2. Definitions

 [Note: some of these definitions will be replaced by definitions from other RIR documents in order to be more consistent.]